GhitaBouayad/most-rated-repos/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.

+## Description

+This is a coding challenge proposed by Gemography.
+It consists of a small webapp that lists the most starred Github repos that were created in the last 30 days.
+The JSON data is being fetched directly from the Github API : https://developer.github.com/v3/search/#search-repositories .

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.